Couleslaw/Project-L/docs/FunctionDocs/index.md

 Once you select a piece to upgrade, it's numer in you column will decrease by 1 and appear in red, while the number in the shared reserve will increase by 1 and appear in green.
 After you have selected a piece to upgrade to, the number in the shared reserve will decrease by 1 and appear in red and the number in your column will increase by 1 and appear in green.
 "%}

+If Alice had a change of heart and decided to upgrade the `I2` piece to a `I3` piece instead, she could have clicked on the selected `L2` piece again to unselect it and go back to the previous state.

+Clicking directly the `I2` again would unselect everything and go back to the initial state after pressing the <u>Upgrade</u> button.
+This is regardless of whether the `I2` piece was already selected or not.

 {% include note.html content="
 If you don't have any pieces in your collection, the <u>Upgrade</u> button will be disabled.
 "%}

 #### Master

-You can drag and lock the pieces in the same manner as with the [Place Piece](#place-piece) action.
-The only difference is that you can put up to one piece into each of your unfinished puzzles.
+Press the <u>Master</u> button in the <u>Piece Action Zone</u> and position your pieces in the same drag-and-drop manner as with the [Place Piece](#place-piece) action.
+The only difference is that the _Master action_ is valid if and only if at most one piece is <u>placed</u> in each puzzle.

 {% include note.html content="
 The *Master* action can be used only once per turn, so the button will be disabled if you have already used it.
+It will also be disabled if you don't have any pieces in your collection.
 "%}

 #### End Finishing Touches

+As the rules say:

+> After the final round ends, each player may place any number of pieces from their supply into the puzzles in front of them following the normal rules for the Place action.
+For each piece placed this way, 1 point is deducted from that player’s final score.

+The players don't get any rewards for the puzzles they finish this way and they don't get the used pieces back either.
+But they will not get the negative points, which are deducted for leaving some puzzles incomplete.

-During _Finishing Touches_ you can only place pieces into your unfinished puzzles to reduce negative points.
-If you are satisfied and want to end your _Finishing Touches_ turn, click on the <u>End Finishing Touches</u> button and confirm the action.
+To perform _Finishing touches_, simply place all the pieces you with (and own) into your puzzles in the same manner as with the [Place Piece](#place-piece) action.
+You can <u>place</u> as many pieces as you want.
+Once you're happy, end your turn by clicking the <u>End Finishing Touches</u> button in one of the <u>Action Zones</u>.

 {% include note.html content="
 The <u>End Finishing Touches</u> button will appear only after the game has reached the *Finishing Touches* phase.
 "%}

+After everyone ends their _Finishing touches_, the game transitions to the [<u>Game Ended</u>](#game-ended) screen.

 ### Completing Puzzles